Criminal Protective Order and No Contact Bail Conditions

 Fighting No-Contact Orders and Violation Charges

-Chernoff Law can help keep false accusations and unfair motions for protective orders from landing you in jail.
+Chernoff Law can help keep false restraining order accusations and unfair motions for criminal protective orders from landing you in jail.
 You have the right to fight.
 You have the right to a hearing.
 We work aggressively to get charges dropped and no contact orders lifted.
 When the stakes are high, put our defense on your side.